EENM Staff

 Albuquerque

-Susan Schipull is the Garden Resource Teacher for Albuquerque Public Schools.
+Susan Schipull (she/her) is the Garden Resource Teacher for Albuquerque Public Schools.
 She is the former garden elective teacher for Wildcat Blooms Garden at Wilson Middle School.
 Susan is currently part of the APS Outdoor Learning Team who works with teachers in all grade levels and capacities to create spaces and places for students and teachers to learn outdoors.
 In 2022, the Outdoor Learning Team secured funding for transportation to get every APS third grader out to the Los Padillas Wildlife Sanctuary located at Los Padillas Elementary School.
 Susan was part of the 2021 EENM Fellow Cohort.

 Susan grew up on a farm in Iowa and always enjoyed helping on the farm and taking care of animals as a kid.
 She now experiences nature by biking, hiking, running, and fishing.
 Susan began teaching 30+ years ago in southern Arizona as a high school biology/chemistry teacher.
 She has also been at At-Risk Coordinator and an administrator during her career.
 Teaching and gardening has brought Susan back full circle to her agricultural roots.
 She believes that children should put down their devices, get outside and explore the natural world every day.
 She has witnessed how a garden can provide opportunities for students to learn, make discoveries, self-regulate, and find their strengths.